borntofrappe/borntofrappe/src/blog/a-remarkable-introduction-to-asts.md

 ---
 title: A remarkable introduction to ASTs
-description: I drastically improved the time it takes to build this website by learning about abstract syntax trees.
+description: I learned about abstract syntax trees to improve the time it takes to build this website.
 Let me share a few notes.
 date: 2023-01-20 17:59:01
 ---